celestially/celestial/README.md

 Celestial.initModule(tasksApp);
 ```

-For this example TaskInput is a React component:
+In this example TaskInput is a React component:

 ```
 const TaskInput = React.createClass({